Susensio/magic-bang.nvim/README.md

         tcl = "tclsh",
         tk = "wish",
     },
-    automatic = true,         -- insert shebang on new file command = true,           -- define Bang user command executable = true,        -- make file executable on exit default = "/bin/bash"     -- default shebang for `:Bang` without args }
+    automatic = true,         -- insert shebang on new file when in $PATH command = true,           -- define Bang user command executable = true,        -- make file executable on exit default = "/bin/bash"     -- default shebang for `:Bang` without args }
 ```

+## Thanks

+To [samirettali](https://github.com/samirettali) for his [shebang.nvim](https://github.com/samirettali/shebang.nvim) that inspired this pluggin.

 ## FAQ

 **Q:** How does it differ from forked [samirettali/shebang.nvim](https://github.com/samirettali/shebang.nvim)?

-**A:** First, it only makes a file executable if the shebang is still present on exist.
+**A:** First, it only makes a file executable if the shebang is still present on exit.
 This prevent _false positives_.
 Second, a `:Bang` user command can manually add a shebang, helping with _false negatives_.